the-turing-way/the-turing-way/book/website/community-handbook/style/style-citing.md

 1. `Author` is the surname of the first author (`Kuula` above)
 2. `YYYY` is the year (`2010` above)
 3. `word` is the first meaningful word in the title (`archiving` above).
-Note, this is subjective – choose a name that makes it easy to remember the reference when you see the citation key.
+Note, this is subjective―choose a name that makes it easy to remember the reference when you see the citation key.

 ## Adding a new reference